 Serving as headquarters for The Georgia Trust, Rhodes Hall has undergone significant restoration.

-The History of Rhodes Hall
+Virtual Tour of Rhodes Hall

 The home is believed to be inspired by Amos and Amanda’s travels through the German Rhineland in the 1890s.